CartoDB/documentation/app/content/data-observatory/overview/getting-started.md

 To create your own Data Observatory tilesets, from either your public or premium subscriptions, simply find the location of your subscription in BigQuery using the [“Access in BigQuery”](../../guides/accessing-your-subscriptions-from-bigquery-aws-or-azure/#access-in-bigquery) functionality and run the Tiler from your console.
 [Here](../../guides/creating-data-observatory-tilesets) is a step-by-step guide that will help you through the process.

-Tilesets can be visualized directly [from your CARTO Dashboard](/analytics-toolbox-bq/guides/tilesets/#visualizing-a-tileset) or integrated into your custom spatial applications using [CARTO for deck.gl](/deck-gl) following [this example code](/deck-gl/examples/basic-examples/data-observatory-tileset-layer/).
+Tilesets can be visualized directly [from the CARTO Workspace](/analytics-toolbox-bq/guides/creating-and-visualizing-tilesets) or integrated into your custom spatial applications using [CARTO for deck.gl](/deck-gl) following [this example code](/deck-gl/examples/basic-examples/data-observatory-tileset-layer/).

 </br>